 An artist’s statement is a short text of about 100 words that provides context for the creation and/or intent of the artwork for the jurors and viewers in the finalist exhibition.
 Artists must not identify themselves in the artist’s statement.

 The artwork submitted must be exactly what will be in the exhibition if selected as a finalist.
-Once submitted, no substitutions are allowed.
+No substitution will be allowed after the submission deadline.

 No, the work must be finished by the time of submission.

 The artwork should be exactly as it would be exhibited if selected as a finalist, i.e., if it is to be framed, the images at the time of submission should be of the framed work.

 No, your certification of authorship at the time of submission is adequate.

 Jury members are asked to consider the following criteria:

 An image’s quality and resolution influence the jury’s ability to fully appreciate the work.
 Jurors can magnify images to view detail.

 SSNAP respects First Nations, Inuit and Métis artistic expression, cultural protocols, Indigenous rights and Indigenous worldviews as a fundamental part of the processes of conciliation and reconciliation in Canada.
 The creative freedom of all artists must respect and honour the right of First Nations, Inuit, Métis and all Indigenous peoples to cultural sovereignty.

 The artwork must be “substantially completed” after January 1, 2022, but may use older original materials which are the original work of the submitting artist.
 SSNAP Society should be consulted on the eligibility of collages where the images are not the work of the submitting artist.